igomezv/igomezv.github.io/teaching.md

  -  Javier Montaño, master in Astrophysics from the Valencia International University (2022, graduated).
 Thesis title: "Cosmological analysis with SNeIa and neural networks".
 Co-supervised with Ricardo García Salcedo.
  - Daniel Barrera, master in Advanced Technology from CICATA-IPN (2021-today).
 Thesis title: "Application of machine learning to the diagnosis of cardiovascular diseases using electrocardiograms".
 Co-supervised with Ricardo García Salcedo.
- - José Luis López, master in Process Modeling and Optimization from CIMAT (2021-today).
+ - José Luis López López, master in Process Modeling and Optimization from CIMAT (2021-today).
 Thesis title: "Prediction of skateboard tricks in images using neural networks".
 Co-supervised with Dra.
 Lilí Guadarrama.
  - Francisco Tamayo, PhD in Educational Physics from CICATA-IPN (2022-today).
 Thesis title: "Data mining to analyze the academic performance of first year chemical engineering students in physics".
 Co-supervised with Ricardo García Salcedo.